BookOwl/pyreq/README.rst

 pyreq is a simple console based http and https client.
 It allows you to use most HTTP verbs, send arbitrary data along with the request, and save the result to file.
-It also automaticly pretty-prints JSON, which is very useful for exploring APIs.
+It also automaticly pretty-prints and higlights JSON and most other text formats like HTML, XML, and JavaScript, which is very useful for exploring APIs.

 To install, just run the following command: ::